sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 WHERE s.student_id = @student_id;

 -- 9. What subjects does a given grade have?
+PRINT 'What subjects does a given grade have?';
 DECLARE @grade_id_for_subjects INT = 1;
 SELECT
     s.name as subject_name